juanmacedoal/ng-presentation/projects/presentation-components/README.md

 * [Setup](#setup)

 ## General info
-This project is used to allocate a Core components for Angular.
+This project is used to allocate a Presentation components for Angular.
 The objective is to upload this code to a management package that can be share this library, like npm registry

 ## Technologies